jiazhen-rong/scmtVT/example/README.md

 <img src="output/zibb_fit/test_results/15153_G>A_all_diagnostic_plot.png" width="1200">

 ### Step 4.
-Calculate expected value of coverage-specific false discovery rate
+Calculate expected value of coverage-specific false positives

-In biological data, it is also found that a uniform null distribution is rarely uniformly distributed.
+In biological data, it is also found that a real null distribution is rarely uniformly distributed.
 Rather, an [emprical null distribution](https://www.jstor.org/stable/27590356) is preferred.
 Besides, a [separate class FDR analysis](https://projecteuclid.org/journals/annals-of-applied-statistics/volume-2/issue-1/Simultaneous-inference-When-should-hypothesis-testing-problems-be-combined/10.1214/07-AOAS141.full) was proposed to reduce overly conservative or overly liberal conclusions in multi-hypothesis testing.
 The class-wise FDR is estimated via binning the empirical null distribution and local FDR is estimated or each bin.
 Similarly, for a given variant, we propose a coverage-specific FDR analysis by binning the empirical null distribution for every 20 coverage counts, through **CoverageFP()** function.
 The expected number of false positives in each variant of interest will be saved as *sig_cell_number.txt* and *expected_false_positive_number.txt*.

 ```
 FP_result = CoverageFP(save_path="example/output/zibb_fit/test_results/false_positives/",